JakeSteam/blog-programming/_posts/2021-07-12-creating-a-mvvm-recyclerview-grid-with-quick-drag-and-drop-item-swapping-room-livedata-support-and-more.md

 This is probably the most complicated part of the entire setup, since it handles the actual swapping.

 `onMove` is triggered as you drag an item over another, hence why we update the `newPosition`.
-Similarly, `oldPosition` is updated inside `onSelectedChanged` when the item is “picked up”.
+Similarly, `oldPosition` is updated inside `onSelectedChanged` when the item is "picked up".

-These two positions are then “swapped” when the item is “dropped” (`ACTION_STATE_IDLE`), with the following steps:
+These two positions are then "swapped" when the item is "dropped" (`ACTION_STATE_IDLE`), with the following steps:

 1. Get the old and new object to be swapped.
 2. Set their internal positions to each other (so that when the data is reloaded from database it will be ordered correctly).
-3. Swap their positions within the adapter’s list of items (so that the adapter is currently correct).
+3. Swap their positions within the adapter's list of items (so that the adapter is currently correct).
 4. Save the items from step 2 (this `itemSaver` is the `viewModel::saveItems` passed inside the adapter constructor, that inserts them into the database!)

 ```kotlin